 Needless to say that quitting smoking and limiting alcohol usage is another step towards better health conditions and harder erection.

 Treating Erectile Dysfunction is dependent on the underlying cause, which means you’ll need to come up with an individual plan on how to deal with the ED problems.
 In general, vigorous exercises could work well to improve blood flow and circulation to your penis.

 Other than that, consult your doctor for a combination of treatments that may include:

 - Medications – if necessary, certain medications may be prescribed to handle ED problems, such as well-known Viagra, Levitra, and Cialis which can be administered orally.
 In addition, there are many OTC male enhancement pills along with testosterone replacement, urethral suppository and penile injections.
 Please make sure you consult your therapist before taking any new ED medications.

-- Talk therapy – speaking with a relationship counsellor is another efficient method that might help reduce stress, anxiety and other mental health concerns.
-You can also discuss feelings around your sexual health, loss of libido and difficulties with your sex partner.
+- Talk therapy – speaking with a relationship counselor is another efficient method that might help reduce stress, anxiety, and other mental health concerns.
+You can also discuss feelings around your sexual health, loss of libido, and difficulties with your sex partner.

 - Pumps – a vacuum erection device is used to attain erection by improving blood flow into your penis.
 This is a first-line treatment and some of the vacuum therapy devices are even approved by FDA and available on prescription.

 - Physical treatments – penile implants that are fitted surgically are a viable option for some men but is only suggested if other treatments have failed.
 Reconstructive surgeries may sometimes be risky for your overall health.